-Pros Cons • Lower Payment: the NACA Buy-Down will reduce the amount of the monthly mortgage payment about three times more than using the same funds for principal reduction.
-Off During Early Years: if you need to • Higher Equity in Your Home During Later Years: your initial loan balance will not decrease, but your loan balance will be lower and your equity higher in later years if you do not need to refinance or sell your home during the early years of your loan. • Lower Equity in Your Home During Early Years: you will have less equity in your home in the early years and it will take more years to build equity.
+Pros Cons Lower Payment: the NACA Buy-Down will reduce the amount of the monthly mortgage payment about three times more than using the same funds for principal reduction.
+Loss of Discount Points if Loan is Paid Off During Early Years: if you need to refinance or sell the property in the early years of the loan, a substantial portion of the discount points will be lost.
+Higher Equity in Your Home During Later Years: your initial loan balance will not decrease, but your loan balance will be lower and your equity higher in later years if you do not need to refinance or sell your home during the early years of your loan.
+Lower Equity in Your Home During Early Years: you will have less equity in your home in the early years and it will take more years to build equity.